Milleniyum/NYT-Scraper/README.md

 ### Favorites

-User can mark their favorite articles by clicking the star icon on each article.
+Users can mark their favorite articles by clicking the star icon on each article.
 Notification toasts will appear on screen indicating if a favorite has been added or removed.
 Clicking the favorites button will navigate to the favorites page where these articles will be filtered from non-favorited articles.

 ![Favorites](https://github.com/Milleniyum/NYT-Scraper/blob/master/public/images/favorites.gif)